pscheyer/Bulltipeer/README.md

 Had to stretch the view measurements a bit to fit the wireframe.

 Added properties and IBActions for the buttons to `ChatBoxViewController.h`.

+###Let's Chat
+In `ChatBoxViewController.m` add import for `AppDelegate.h`, a property for the app delegate, and an instantiation for it in viewDidLoad.